joonh-kim/ETM/README.md

   https://idd.insaan.iiit.ac.in/dataset/download/
   (IDD - Segmentation (IDD 20k Part I)) https://drive.google.com/file/d/1UUI4_101KCw17hEdqJIA7DlBSk4Q7ndu/view?usp=sharing
-  (Download the file from the above link.
+  (Download the file from the link.
 Extract the file, and replace the gtFine folder in the IDD dataset with this one.)

 - Cross-City